 With recent advances in laser technology and orthopedic surgery, spine surgeryhas become increasingly popular.
 At Laser Spine Institute, we perform more outpatient, minimally invasive spine surgeries each month than any other facility in the nation.
 We are able to treat many of the same spine problems that are addressed with traditional open back surgery, but our procedures provide the benefits of a much shorter recovery time, high success rates and fewer risks.
 At Laser Spine Institute, our procedures are performed with small incisions and in an outpatient setting.

-For more information on the types of minimally invasive procedures available at Laser Spine Institute, and to receive a free review of your MRI or CT scan to find out if you are a candidate for one of our procedures, contact Laser Spine Institute today.
+For more information on the types of minimally invasive procedures available at Laser Spine Institute, and to have us provide a review of your MRI, contact Laser Spine Institute today.